| Date: 10.02.2021

 Temples

 Exploring Indian temples is a magical experience, but there are a few things to remember before you visit.
 Many of these sacred buildings were deliberately built at places rich in positive energy from the magnetic wave lines of the Earth.
 Most temples feature one main idol, which has a copper plate called the Garbhagriha or Moolasthan underneath that absorbs and resonates this underground energy.
-One of the customs and traditions in Indian culture is to have a bath or shower before entering a temple or at least wash your hands and feet to cleanse yourself of negative thoughts and evil influences.

 Appropriate attire is really important, namely conservative clothing to indicate respect.
 Women should ideally wear a modest top and a calf or ankle-length skirt or trousers that will allow sitting comfortably cross-legged on the floor.
 Men should wear trousers and a shirt.
 Avoid wearing leather or animal skin of any kind, as this is offensive to practising Hindus.